37 Harry Potter Trivia Questions [With Answers]

 Answer: Kneazle.

-Why it stumps people: Nifflers and Demiguises get all the attention thanks to Fantastic Beasts.
-Crookshanks is suspiciously intelligent, which makes people reach for the magical creature they know best rather than the obscure one that’s actually correct.
-Kneazles are canon but barely discussed, even in the books.
+Why it stumps people: Nifflers and Demiguises hog the spotlight after Fantastic Beasts.
+Crookshanks is suspiciously sharp, so you grasp for the creature you know best instead of the obscure one that’s right.
+Kneazles are fully canon, just barely mentioned, even on the page.

 31. What wood is Harry’s wand made of?
 (Hard)